 Without limiting the generality of sections 63 and 64, it is hereby declared that any sewerage or drainage works, or any sewer, carried out or constructed at the expense of the local government, are sewerage or drainage works, or is a sewer, carried out by or constructed by the local government for the purposes of those sections, notwithstanding that those works or that sewer are or is connected to a sewer or drain vested in a licensee as defined in the Water Services Act 2012 section 3(1) and notwithstanding that the works or the sewer may not have been actually carried out or constructed by the local government.

-[Section 63A inserted by No. 52 of 1968 s.
-2; amended by No. 73 of 1995 s.
+[Section 63A inserted: No. 52 of 1968 s.
+2; amended: No. 73 of 1995 s.
 188; No. 14 of 1996 s.
 4; No. 25 of 2012 s.
 216.]

 64. Agreements for recouping costs and paying maintenance in case of limited schemes